arubk/Challenge20_UW_Bootcamp_Arubkevich/README.md

 ## Installation Guide

-    pip install solidity
+Access Remix online     remix.ethereum.org
+You do not need to install anything.
+If you want to use it without connection to the Internet, go to https://github.com/ethereum/remix-live/tree/gh-pages and download the .zip file as explained on that page.
+Remix is also a convenient option for testing nightly builds without installing multiple Solidity versions.

 ## Usage

-In the command line go to the folder containing the smart contract.
-Run Remix Ide to start the smart contract.

-    remix.ethereum.org
+Use Remix IDE to open smart contract:
     https://remix.ethereum.org/#optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.7+commit.e28d00a7.js

-When Compile joint_savings.sol choose the correct compiler
+When Compile joint_savings.sol choose the correct compiler:

 ![compiler](https://user-images.githubusercontent.com/94565094/167933858-b28f6ede-9c73-4f6b-8641-38b17f37f607.png)